adrianmoya/es-docs.behat.org/en/quick_intro.rst

 In the same way, any step that does *not* throw an exception will be seen by Behat as "passing".

+You can read more about step definitions in ":doc:`/guides/2.definitions`" guide.

 The Context Class: ``FeatureContext``
 -------------------------------------